Great Northern Historical Trail History

 Montana - 3.3 miles

-Thanks to the joint efforts of the city and county of Missoula, as well as other partners, Grant Creek Trail is a reality.
-The paved trail stretches...
+Thanks to the efforts of the city and county of Missoula, the Grant Creek Trails Association, landowners who donated trail easements, and other...

 Route of the Hiawatha